Information for schools receiving the School High Health Needs Fund (SHHNF)

 • Disability Sector

-Now that eligibility is confirmed, your school should make contact with the local Ministry of Education office.
+Once an ākonga | student's eligibility for the School High Health Needs Fund (SHHNF) is confirmed, your school should contact your local Ministry of Education office.

-The ICP will detail:
+The individual care plan (ICP) will detail:

-• a brief summary of the student’s health needs
+• a brief summary of ākonga health needs

 • the care and supervision tasks the support person completes, how long each task takes and how many times a day and week the tasks are completed

-• the monitoring system that will ensure the care remains appropriate to the student’s needs during the year
+• the monitoring system that will ensure the care remains appropriate to ākonga needs during the year

-• the evaluation process that will determine the student’s ongoing level of need for care and supervision, together with information about the student’s progress towards being able to manage their own needs
+• the evaluation process that will determine the ongoing level of need for care and supervision, together with information about the progress of ākonga towards being able to manage their own needs

-• signatures of parent/caregiver and the educator.
+• signatures of mātua/caregivers and the educator.

-To do this you should facilitate a meeting that includes:
+When you review an ICP you should facilitate a meeting that includes:

-• parents
+• mātua

 • educators (including your key contact), and

-• if appropriate a health care professional
+• a health care professional (if appropriate).

-As the employer, the terms and conditions of employment of the support person are the responsibility of the school
+As the employer, the terms and conditions of employment of the support person are the responsibility of the school.

-You must also determine:
+You must determine:

 • the appropriate grade, and

-• hourly rate of pay
+• hourly rate of pay.

-The role of the support person is to assist the classroom teacher, and will involve a range of tasks as directed by the teacher and employer
+The role of the support person is to assist the classroom teacher, and will involve a range of tasks as directed by the teacher and employer.

 Last reviewed: Has this been useful?
 Give us your feedback